-The Legal Profession.
+†The Legal Profession.
 Mr. Phelps.
 Second semester; lectures two hours; two credits.

 Introduction to Law.
+Mr. Anderson.

-First semester; repeated second semester; lectures two hours; two credits each semester.
+Both semesters; lectures two hours; two credits.

 This course which is given each semester is designed for the general student and does not carry credit as concentration in Jurisprudence.
 It is intended primarily for second and third year students; others are admitted by special permission.
-The course includes a survey of the nature of law, its subject matter, methods of administration, and nomenclature.
+The course includes a survey of the nature of law; its subject matter, methods of administration, and nomenclature.